Mkolahdoozi/ArcFace/README.md

 However, MXNet is retired:
 https://mxnet.apache.org/versions/1.9.1/

-Also, there are other implementations for tensorflow as well, however, they are not a plug-n-play layer: https://github.com/yinguobing/arcface
+Also, there are other implementations for tensorflow as well; however, they are not a plug-n-play layer: https://github.com/yinguobing/arcface